sevenverse/pm7/README.md

 - `get-figma-comments`: Get comments from a Figma file

 ### Jira
+- `list-jira-projects`: List all accessible Jira projects
+- `list-project-issues`: List issues in a specific Jira project
 - `get-jira-issue`: Get details of a Jira issue
 - `create-jira-issue`: Create a new Jira issue
 - `search-jira-issues`: Search for Jira issues using JQL
+- `get-my-active-jira-tasks`: Get a list of active Jira tasks assigned to the current user
+- `get-jira-api`: Execute custom Jira API requests

 ### GitLab
 - `get-gitlab-project`: Get details of a GitLab project
 - `list-gitlab-issues`: List issues in a GitLab project
 - `list-gitlab-merge-requests`: List merge requests in a GitLab project
+- `crawl-gitlab`: Crawl and index GitLab projects
+- `search-gitlab-context`: Search within crawled GitLab projects
+- `get-gitlab-file`: Get content of a file from GitLab

 ## Setup